 Clear the way for modern luxury!
 Few things shout elegance quite like marble.
 To gift your bathroom (or other space) a little more richness, use marble or quartz wainscoting instead of traditional wood.
 You won’t regret it.

-Contemporary Coffee Colored Paneling with Vertical Stripes
+Contemporary Coffee Colored Beadboard Paneling

 Wainscoting with Backsplash

 Another misconception about wall paneling comes in the form of mixed materials use (again!).
 Here, we can see that wainscoting and backsplash can be utilized in the same space without one overpowering the other.
-On the contrary, they complement one another perfectly.
+On the contrary, they complement each another perfectly.

-French Colonial Wainscoting
+French Colonial Wainscoting with Picture Frame Molding

 Urban Industrial Opulence